Conflict: Middle East Political Simulator: Gameplay

-Some countries at war with another will be quick to form an alliance with Israel if their relations are within Favourable.
+Some countries at war with another will be quick to form an alliance with Israel if their relations are Favourable.
 As a result, the relation will jump to Profitable (skipping Beneficial) on the next turn.

-When a relationship is at Profitable, the player can choose to request a military pact.
-If this is given, then if Israel goes to war with a country which also has a border with the allied country, that country will, in turn, reduce its relationship to Lamentable and then declare war.
-(Note, however there is no such obligation placed upon the player, who can simply ignore wars their ally enters into).
+When a relationship is Profitable, the player can request a military pact.
+If this is accepted, then if Israel goes to war with a third country which also borders on the allied country, that country will in turn worsen its relationship to Lamentable and then declare war.
+No such obligation is placed upon the player, who can simply ignore wars their allies enter into.

-When an allied country conquers an enemy state, it will often sever its pact with Israel and progressively reduce relations with an aggressive stance (with the neighbouring countries doing this until war is declared on Israel).
-If the country's relationship with Israel is Favourable at an aggressive stance, but its stability rate is below Good, it will attempt to keep that relationship level due to its unstable leadership, even if the player attempts to reduce relations.
-Ordering a successful airstrike on Egypt or Syria's nuclear installations will reduce relations at a much faster rate at this point and lead to war (unless their governments collapse first).
+When an allied country conquers an enemy state, it will often sever its pact with Israel and progressively worsen relations with an aggressive stance, the neighbouring countries doing this until war is declared on Israel.
+If the country's relationship with Israel is Favourable at an aggressive stance, but its stability rate is below Good, it will attempt to keep that relationship level due to its unstable leadership, even if the player attempts to worsen relations.
+Ordering a successful airstrike on Egypt's or Syria's nuclear installations will worsen relations at a much faster rate at this point and lead to war (unless the unstable governments collapse first).

-During a war, the player may attempt to offer a ceasefire with the enemy state, or vice versa.
-Once a ceasefire is signed between the warring states, diplomatic relations will be restored to Satisfactory, but often with the opposing country's diplomats acting aggressively toward Israel.
+During a war, the player may offer the enemy state a ceasefire, or vice versa.
+Once a ceasefire is signed between the warring states, diplomatic relations are restored to Satisfactory, but often with the opposing country's diplomats acting aggressively toward Israel.
 This will once again plunge both countries into war within the next couple of turns.